-You must specify a value for Sec_Server_Principal before connecting to the database in PowerBuilder
+You must specify a value for Sec_Server_Principal before connecting to the database in PowerBuilder.

-For information about the third-party security mechanisms and operating system platforms that SAP has tested with Open Client security services, see the Open Client documentation.
+For information about the third-party security mechanisms and operating system platforms that has been tested with Open Client security services, see the Open Client documentation.